tamylaa/clodo-framework/docs/INTEGRATION_GUIDE.md

-# Lego Framework - Integration Guide for Service Developers
+# Clodo Framework - Integration Guide for Service Developers

 ## Overview

-The Lego Framework enables **service autonomy** - each service can discover, validate, and deploy itself independently to Cloudflare Workers + D1.
+The Clodo Framework enables **service autonomy** - each service can discover, validate, and deploy itself independently to Cloudflare Workers + D1.
 This guide explains how to properly integrate the framework into your services.

 ### 🎉 Recent Enhancements: Customer Configuration Management

-The Lego Framework has successfully incorporated **enterprise-grade customer configuration management** capabilities:
+The Clodo Framework has successfully incorporated **enterprise-grade customer configuration management** capabilities:

 - **✅ Multi-Customer Support**: Isolated configuration management for multiple customers
 - **✅ Template-Based Onboarding**: Automated customer setup from reusable templates
 - **✅ Multi-Environment Configs**: Separate configurations for dev/staging/production
 - **✅ Framework Integration**: Seamless integration with existing domain and feature flag systems
-- **✅ CLI Tools**: Command-line interface for customer management (`lego-customer-config`)
+- **✅ CLI Tools**: Command-line interface for customer management (`clodo-customer-config`)
 - **✅ Service Autonomy**: Customer configs can be embedded in individual service repositories
 - **✅ TypeScript Support**: Comprehensive type definitions with 500+ lines of TypeScript interfaces